-However, even though low-carb diets are great for some people, they may cause problems for others.
+However, although low carb diets are great for some people, they may cause problems for others.

 Your hormones are regulated by three major glands:

-- Adrenals: located at the top of the kidneys.
+- Adrenals: located at the top of your kidneys

-Symptoms include fatigue, a weakened immune system and greater risk of long-term health problems such as hypothyroidism, inflammation, diabetes and mood disorders.
+Symptoms of HPA axis dysfuntion include sleep problems, a weakened immune system, and a greater risk of long-term health problems such as cardiovascular disease, stomach ulcers, and mental health conditions (

-If you don't eat enough carbs, you may experience irregular menstrual cycles or amenorrhea.
+If your diet is very restrictive, you may experience irregular menstrual cycles or amenorrhea.

-Amenorrhea is defined as a woman's menstrual cycle being absent for 3 months or more.
+Amenorrhea is defined as the absence of a menstrual cycle for 3 months or more.

-Amenorrhea occurs due to the drop in levels of many different hormones, such as gonadotropin-releasing hormone (GnRH), which starts the menstrual cycle (7).
+Amenorrhea occurs as a result of the drop in levels of many hormones, such as gonadotropin-releasing hormone, which starts the menstrual cycle (

 These changes can slow some functions in the hypothalamus, the region of the brain responsible for hormone release.

-Low levels of leptin, a hormone produced by fat cells, is another potential cause of amenorrhea and irregular menstruation.
-Evidence suggests that women need a certain level of leptin to maintain normal menstrual function (9, 10).
+A low level of leptin, a hormone produced by fat cells, is another potential cause of amenorrhea and irregular menstruation.
+Research suggests that women need a certain level of leptin to maintain normal menstrual function (

-If your carb or calorie consumption is too low, it can suppress your leptin levels and interfere with leptin’s ability to regulate your reproductive hormones.
-This is particularly true for underweight or lean women on a low-carb diet.
+If your carb or calorie consumption is too low, it may suppress your leptin levels and interfere with leptin’s ability to regulate your reproductive hormones.
+This is particularly true for underweight or lean women on a low carb diet.

-However, evidence on amenorrhea on low-carb diets is scarce.
-Studies that report amenorrhea as a side effect were usually only done in women following a predominately low-carb diet for a long period of time (11).
-One study followed 20 teenage girls on a ketogenic (very low-carb diet) diet for 6 months.
-45% experienced menstrual problems and 6 experienced amenorrhea (12).
+However, research on amenorrhea and low carb diets is still scarce.
+Studies that report amenorrhea as a side effect were usually done only in women following a predominately low carb diet for a long period of time (

-Bottom Line: Following a very low-carb (ketogenic) diet over a long period of time may cause irregular menstrual cycles or amenorrhea.
+Following a very low carb (ketogenic) diet over a long period of time may cause irregular menstrual cycles or amenorrhea.

 Your thyroid gland produces two hormones: thyroxine (T4) and triiodothyronine (T3).

-Bottom Line: Very low-carb diets may cause a drop in thyroid function in some people.
-This may result in fatigue, weight gain and low mood.
+Very low carb diets may cause a drop in thyroid function in some people.
+This may result in fatigue, weight gain, and low mood.